univec-ai/postvec/web/docs/faq.md

 ## Where are the downloads hosted?

 GitHub Releases and GHCR are the configured publication channels.
 See [Release artifacts](/download) for the live/preview state.
-There is no signed apt/yum repository.
+A signed apt/yum repository is planned later.